-Generally 2.5 to 6 meters of black to very dark gray, calcareous, muck, peat and silty clay loam colluvium and organic sediments in drained and undrained closed and semi-closed depressions.
+Generally 8 to 16.5 feet (2.5 to 6 meters) of black to very dark gray, calcareous, muck, peat and silty clay loam colluvium and organic sediments in drained and undrained closed and semi-closed depressions.
 Overlies gray, calcareous, massive, dense loam diamicton (Dows Fm.-Alden Mbr.) or Noah Creek Fm. sand and gravel.
-Associated with low relief features that occupy depressions and low sags on the landscape.
+Associated with low relief features that occupy depressions and low sags on the land-scape.
 Supports wetland vegetation and can be permanently covered by water.
 High water table.